kube-rs/kube/architecture.md

 - `object` generic conveniences for iterating over typed lists of objects, and objects following spec/status conventions
 - `resource`: a `Resource` trait for `kube-client`'s `Api` + a convenience `ResourceExt` trait for users

 The most important export here is the `Resource` trait and its impls.
-It a is pretty complex trait, with an associated type called `DynamicType` (that is default empty).
-Every `ObjectMeta`-using type that comes from `k8s-openapi` gets a blanket impl of `Resource` so we can use them generically (in `kube-client::Api`).
+It is a pretty complex trait, with an associated type called `DynamicType` (that is default empty).
+Every `ObjectMeta`-using type that comes from `k8s-openapi` gets a blanket impl of `Resource` so we can use them generically (in `kube_client::Api`).

 Finally, there are two modules used by the higher level `discovery` module (in `kube-client`) and they have similar counterparts in [apimachinery/restmapper](https://github.com/kubernetes/apimachinery/blob/master/pkg/api/meta/restmapper.go) + [apimachinery/group_version](https://github.com/kubernetes/apimachinery/blob/master/pkg/runtime/schema/group_version.go):

 - `discovery`: types returned by the discovery api; capabilities, verbs, scopes, key info
 - `gvk`: partial type information to infer api types

-The main type here from these two modules is `ApiResource` because it can also be used to construct a `kube-client::Api` instance without compile-time type information (both `DynamicObject` and `Object` has `Resource` impls where `DynamicType = ApiResource`).
+The main type here from these two modules is `ApiResource` because it can also be used to construct a `kube_client::Api` instance without compile-time type information (both `DynamicObject` and `Object` has `Resource` impls where `DynamicType = ApiResource`).

 ### kube-client